dangiu/PicoMemcard/README.md

 * The image of the memory card to upload must be called exactly `MEMCARD.MCR`.
 Uploading anything else will not result in any errors but PicoMemcard will not save the uploaded data to flash, after rebooting the device the old data will still be present.
 * The image must be 128KB (131072 bytes) in size which is precisely the size of an original Memory Card.
 * After the image has been uploaded, the device **must be safely ejected** in order for the data to be actually imported correctly.
 This is a limitation of the current implementation (see Design section).

+Inside `docs/images` you can find a couple of memory card images.
+One has a couple of saves on it so you can test if everything works correctly, the other is completely empty.

 **ATTENTION:**
 I would recommend to never plug the PicoMemcard both into the PC (via USB) and the PSX at the same time!
 Otherwise the 5V provided by USB would end up on the 3.3V rail of the PSX.
 I'm not really sure if this could cause actual damage but I would avoid it.